Best Wine with Duck Confit: Sonoma Coast Pinot Noir

-Produced at the Halleck Vineyard Sebastopol Winery, this robust yet refined Pinot boasts a complex composition of earthy and fruity notes, including aromatic hints of brisk cranberry and vibrant pomegranate with a dash of white pepper, which makes it an exceptional wine to pair with duck.
+Produced at the Halleck Vineyard Sonoma Winery in Sebastopol, this robust yet refined Pinot boasts a complex composition of earthy and fruity notes, including aromatic hints of brisk cranberry and vibrant pomegranate with a dash of white pepper, which makes it an exceptional wine to pair with duck.

 If you don’t have time to order the Hillside Cuvee and need to pick something up right away, Meiomi 2017 Pinot Noir (375ML half-bottle) is an inexpensive, mass-produced but popular Pinot Noir brand that is actually quite smooth, despite its candy-sweet aroma.
 As an alternative, you might try a duck confit Meiomi Pinot Noir pairing.
 But as a point of reference against other popular Pinots, not only did the Hillside Cuvee Pinot Noir best the Meiomi Pinot in a taste test, but it also won out over the Belle Glos Pinot Noir and the La Crema Pinot Noir.

 Duck Wine Pairing

 For their Inner Circle Wine Club members, Halleck Vineyard co-hosts dinners like these fairly often.
 Jennifer Halleck flew the wine out personally to pour at the event.
 This is how the Sebastopol winery fulfills its commitment to building community through wine.